Counting genus zero real curves in symplectic manifolds: Moduli spaces of real curves without fixed points

-and thus the Lagrangian $X^{\phi}$ is orientable.
 Proposition~\ref{prop:existence}, which we prove below, provides examples of symplectic manifolds with the canonical bundle admitting a real square root.

-\begin{lemma} Let $L$ be a holomorphic line bundle over a compact Kahler manifold $X$ with an anti-holomorphic involution $\phi$.
-Up to multiplication by a constant number in $U(1)\subset \C^*$, $L$ admits at most one anti-holomorphic conjugation lifting $\tilde\phi$ of $\phi$. \end{lemma} \begin{proof} Assuming the existence, let $\tilde\phi_1$ and $\tilde\phi_2$ be two anti-holomorphic conjugation liftings of $\phi$.
+\begin{lemma} Let $\cL$ be a holomorphic line bundle over a compact K\"ahler manifold $X$ with an anti-holomorphic involution $\phi$.
+Up to multiplication by a constant number in $U(1)\subset \C^*$, $\cL$ admits at most one anti-holomorphic conjugation lifting $\tilde\phi$ of $\phi$. \end{lemma} \begin{proof} Assuming the existence, let $\tilde\phi_1$ and $\tilde\phi_2$ be two anti-holomorphic conjugation lifts of $\phi$.
 Then

 for some holomorphic automorphism $\rho\colon X \to \C^*$.
 Since $X$ is compact $\rho \equiv e^{\mathfrak{i} \theta}$ is constant. \end{proof}